JFLXCLOUD/NeXroll/README.md

   - Install FFmpeg (choose the installer component, or install manually); re‑upload a preroll.
 - Tray icon not shown
   - Run “NeXroll Tray” from Start Menu; pin it so it’s always visible.
-- Plex connection issues
+- Media server connection issues
-  - Verify Plex is reachable from the machine, and the token is valid (retry `setup_plex_token.exe` if needed).
+  - Verify your Plex or Jellyfin server is reachable from the machine, and credentials are valid (retry `setup_plex_token.exe` for Plex if needed).

 ---